ankakulka/tech-scribe/content/about/index.md

 *Nov.
 2023 ― Present*

-• Created quick-start guides, reference guides, tutorials, and code samples, ensuring that these materials are easy to follow and up-to-date
+• Created quick-start guides, reference guides, tutorials, and code samples, ensuring that these materials are easy to follow and up-to-date <br/>
-• Improved usability and findability, advised on new information architecture
+• Improved usability and findability, advised on new information architecture <br/>
-• Tested API endpoints to validate the documentation
+• Tested API endpoints to validate the documentation<br/>
-• Revised REST API technical documentation and release notes
+• Revised REST API technical documentation and release notes<br/>
-• Migrated extensive documentation to a new platform (Gitbook)
+• Migrated extensive documentation to a new platform (Gitbook)<br/>

 **API Technical Writer** | Softserve for Atlassian <br> *Apr.
 2022 ― Jul.
 2023*

-• Reviewed Jira Cloud platform REST API technical documentation (Git and BitBucket used)
+• Reviewed Jira Cloud platform REST API technical documentation (Git and BitBucket used) <br/>
-• Worked closely with multiple developer teams to make sure that the documentation is accurate, consistent and up-to-date
+• Worked closely with multiple developer teams to make sure that the documentation is accurate, consistent and up-to-date <br/>

 **Technical Writer** | XTM <br>